Strool, South Dakota: Move to Prairie City and disbandment (1946–present)

 The fact that Strool consisted entirely of rented land caused difficulties for its settlers as time went on.
 Mr. Strool refused to sell land to anyone, meaning that none of the settlers held ownership of their property.
 This meant that Strool could not formally organize itself as a town, thus preventing some businesses from operating (as they could not obtain the necessary licenses outside of an established town).
 Additionally, when the Rural Electrification Act enabled many residents of rural South Dakota to electrify their properties in the 1950s, quite a few residents of Strool were hesitant to install electricity in buildings they could potentially lose down the line.
 Further complicating matters, the state Highway 8 was first planned to run through Strool, but its final location turned out to be two miles away—thus bypassing Strool entirely, and also making it difficult for the settlers to access the highway in bad weather.

 As early as 1946, The Bison Courier reported plans of some of the settlers to move two miles north, placing the settlement closer to the newly-built highway, and rename the settlement Prairie City.
 The future of Strool was later called into question only three years later, when Ben Strool died in 1949: his homesteading land was expected to go to one of his children, but a woman named Reizel Hirschfield claimed to have married Mr. Strool shortly before his death, and presented a will that would have given her ownership of the land Strool was built on.
 Though there was no legal record of Hirschfield's and Strool's marriage, and Strool's son Beryl contested her claim, Hirschfield won ownership of the settlement.
 Her attempts to have the remaining residents purchase the land were unsuccessful, and most relocated to Prairie City by 1955.
-Prairie City was dubbed the fastest-growing city of 1955.
+Prairie City was dubbed the fastest-growing city of 1955 in the state.

 The Strool post office was closed in 1955, having been renamed and moved to Prairie City.
 According to the South Dakota Historical Society, the land was divided and sold to two separate owners in 1974, and the remaining buildings were razed.
 Though Prairie City is generally considered Strool's successor, the only remaining structure near the original site of Strool is a fence.